San Lorenzo (restaurant): Reception

 Early dishes at the restaurant included pigeon with polenta and sea bass which was then considered a rarity in Britain.
 Eighteen months after San Lorenzo opened Quentin Crewe wrote in Queen magazine that "No one before had so perfectly created in London the kind of backstreet trattoria that you would find in every Italian town".

 "Mario", a former chef at San Lorenzo, opened his restaurant 13 1/2 on Beauchamp Place in 1969.
 A 1969 review of 13 1/2 by Beryl Hartland in the Daily Telegraph described Mario as having made San Lorenzo the "top place for splendid peasant Italian food".

-The 1992 entry for San Lorenzo in the Harden's guide described it as a "passé Knightsbridge trattoria, popular with celebs and royalty".
+The 1992 entry for San Lorenzo in the Harden's restaurant guide described it as a "passé Knightsbridge trattoria, popular with celebs and royalty".

 A 1997 review by David Fingleton for The Spectator on the "overpriced restaurants" of Quaglino's, Daphne's, Langan's Brasserie and San Lorenzo concluded that at San Lorenzo it was a "pleasure to sit there, service was attentive, cooking correct, and Mara clearly cares".

 In a 1998 review of Floriana, another Italian restaurant on Beaucamp Place, A.A.
 Gill wrote that he was saving reviewing San Lorenzo until he was "suicidally depressed" as it was "all things considered, quite the worst restaurant in London, maybe the world".
-Gill wrote that the popularity of San Lorenzo proved F. Scott Fitzgerald's "first law of society" that the "the rich and famous really are different".
+Gill wrote that the popularity of San Lorenzo proved F. Scott Fitzgerald's "first law of society" that "the rich and famous really are different".
 Gill wrote that San Lorenzo served "horrendous food, grudgingly, in a dining room that is a museum to Italian waiters' taste circa 1976".
 Gill wrote that to enter the restaurant "you have to be kissed by a woman called Mara, who must surely have been around to do tongues with Garibaldi" before being led into the dining room to view the "collection of poseurs, pimps, phoney counts, lounge lizards, poodle fakers, ageing gigolos and remittance men who have all been bussed ahead of you.
 And it makes you feel faint with queasiness".